jean-tessier/TextGeneticAlgorithm/README.md

 #### Individual
 - Represents a single member of a population.
 - _**Key Fields**_:
-  - Genes: Contains the "genetic" information about the Individual.
+  - **Genes**: Contains the "genetic" information about the Individual.
 In this case, the genes are represented by a string of characters.
-  - Fitness: How effective this Individual is at achieving its goal.
+  - **Fitness**: How effective this Individual is at achieving its goal.
 In this case, fitness is determined by how many characters match the specified goal string.
 - _**Key Methods**_: